 Joe turns around and heads back to the positively charged grid, and eventually winds up being hurled through the spiral grid again.
 The positively charged molecule of air, minus one negative electron, heads for the negatively charged collector and is received with open arms.
 The collector feels sorry for the poor molecule minus one electron, so it, in turn, gives up one of its own negative electrons and so restores the molecule to its original neutral status.
 It is this flow of electrons from the collector that we measure (in terms of microamperes) to give us the degree of vacuum.
 The number of molecules of air in the vacuum gauge is in direct proportion to the ionization that takes place, and therefore, in direct proportion to the flow of electrons given up by the collector.

 Ergo, the better the vacuum, the fewer the molecules of air present, and the fewer the collisions, and the fewer the electrons that flow from the collector.
 In fact, at very low pressures, on the order of 10-11 Torr, special equipment is needed to amplify and measure the collector current.
 This condition makes it a swell day for Sunday drivers and even Joe’s wife, Jane Electron, who aspires to be a hit-and-run driver like her husband, can’t find very many air molecules to hit.
-If you could throw a stone straight out into space, and it continues to travel on and on in a straight line, your chances of hitting a star would be pretty slim, even though there are billions of starts to aim for.
+If you could throw a stone straight out into space, and it continues to travel on and on in a straight line, your chances of hitting a star would be pretty slim, even though there are billions of stars to aim for.
 Similarly, the air molecules are so small that although there are millions present in a high vacuum, the space between them is so vast that collisions are few and far between.
 Thus in your high-vacuum set-up, we have a subminiature version of the universe.

 One of the problems encountered when calibrating the ionization gauge is that the filament current must be controlled so that a constant flow of electrons is emitted from it.
 The positive grid must also remain sufficiently charged so that the speed of the electrons is not impaired.
 If this charge becomes weak, the negative electrons from the filament will not obtain enough speed (force) to ionize the air molecules.